coreboot/coreboot/Documentation/mainboard/sifive/hifive-unleashed.md

 - Provide serial number to payload (e.g. in device tree)
 - Implement instruction emulation
 - Support for booting Linux on RISC-V
-- Add support to run OpenSBI payload in m-mode
 - SMP support in trap handler

 ## Configuration